HOLMIJO/Python-Live-Project/README.md

 # Python Live Project

 ## Introduction
-For the last two weeks of my time at The Tech Academy, I worked to develop a Web Application in Python/Django focused on weather.
+For two weeks of my time at The Tech Academy, I worked to develop a Web Application in Python/Django focused on weather.
 It was a great learning opportunity for creating an application from scratch, while adding requested features.
 I worked on several back end stories that I am very proud of.
 Over the two week sprint I was exposed to many concepts and methods of programming that I'm confident I will use again and again on future projects.

 Below are descriptions of some of the stories I worked on, along with code snippets.